raphaelsty/M5-Forecasting-Accuracy/README.md

 **[Chantilly](https://github.com/creme-ml/chantilly) is a project that aims to ease train Creme models when they are deployed.
 Chantilly is a minimalist API based on the Flask framework.** Chantilly allows to make predictions, train models and measure model performance in real time.
 It gives access to a dashboard.

 Chantilly is a library currently under development.
-For various reasons, I chose to extract the files from Chantilly that I'm interested in to realize this project.
+For various reasons, I choose to extract the files from Chantilly that I'm interested in to realize this project.

-I chose to deploy my API on Heroku.
+I choose to deploy my API on Heroku.
 To do so I followed the [tutorial](https://stackabuse.com/deploying-a-flask-application-to-heroku/).
-I chose Heroku because they allow me to run my API with a very modest configuration at a low cost.
+I choose Heroku because they allow me to run my API with a very modest configuration at a low cost.
 (This modest configuration increases the response time of my API when there are several users).

 The main difficulty I encountered when deploying on Heroku was creating the ``Profile`` file.
 The ``Procfile`` is used to initialize the API when it is deployed on Heroku.